 - Entities: New Relic Explorer might show duplicated entities for up to 24 hours.

-The AWS CloudWatch Metric Streams integration only collects CloudWatch metrics, resource metadata and custom tags.
-The following API polling integrations still need to be enabled to get complete visibility from AWS:
+The AWS CloudWatch Metric Streams integration focuses on CloudWatch metrics.
+As a result, the following integrations still need to be configured and enabled to get complete visibility from AWS services.

 - AWS Billing

 - AWS CloudTrail